-The FCA introduced new requirements last year requiring a comparison with other similar options available in the market.
-If an alternative scheme(s) would offer better value, we must inform the pension provider.
+The FCA requires a comparison of your pension product with other similar options available in the market.
+If an alternative scheme appears to offer better value, we must inform the pension provider.
 I can confirm that we have not considered it necessary to make this notification this year.
 Our view on each feature that we are required to make a comparison on is included in the relevant section of the report.
-Details of how we selected the comparator group, and a consolidated view of our comparator findings is set out in Appendix B.
+Details of how we selected the comparator group is set out in Appendix B.

-A consultation was launched in early 2023 between the FCA, the Department for Work and Pensions (DWP) and The Pensions Regulator (TPR).
-This consultation set out a transformative framework of metrics and standards to assess value for money across Defined Contribution (DC) pension schemes including the workplace pensions reviewed by the GAA.
-The consultation seeks to improve retirement outcomes and encourage greater transparency and standardisation across the entire market offering DC pensions.
-This should result in a more consistent Value for Money review for policyholders irrespective of where their DC pension originated.
-This consultation does not affect this year's review but may mean a change in the way that Value for Money is assessed for policyholders in the future, if the consultation prescribes a standard way of measuring Value for Money which differs from the approach used by the GAA.
+A joint consultation was launched in early 2023 by the Financial Conduct Authority (FCA), the Department for Work and Pensions (DWP) and The Pensions Regulator (TPR) on the framework for assessing Value for Money.
+This consultation set out a transformative framework of metrics and standards to assess value for money across all Defined Contribution (DC) pension arrangements including the workplace pensions reviewed by the GAA.
+The regulators overarching aim is to improve the value savers get from their DC pension by increasing comparability, transparency, and competition across defined contribution (DC) pension schemes, regardless of whether regulated by the FCA or TPR.
+The consultation does not affect this year's review but may mean a change in the way that Value for Money is assessed in the future.